adaorachi/RPG-Game/README.md

 ## Design
-The Game starts with a authentication validation.
+- The Game starts with a authentication validation.
 After successful login, it shows the option screen with options to view the LeaderBoard, How-To-play and Start game.
-The LeaderBoard option shows the LeaderBaord scene that displays players' scores from the highest rank.
+- The LeaderBoard option shows the LeaderBaord scene that displays players' scores from the highest rank.
-The About option shows the About scene that displays a list of rules and how to play the game.
+- The About option shows the About scene that displays a list of rules and how to play the game.
-The Start option takes you to the Avatar Selection Scene where you can choose an character avatar.
+- The Start option takes you to the Avatar Selection Scene where you can choose an character avatar.
 Once you select an avatar by clicking on it, you are taken to the Game Scene.
-In the Game scene, you can move and navigate the player around with the arrow keys and fight an enemy or player with the space-bar key.
+- In the Game scene, you can move and navigate the player around with the arrow keys and fight an enemy or player with the space-bar key.
 Once you attack an enemy, it automatically attacks you back and your health bar gradually drains.
-If you successfully destroy an enemy, your earn points and your health bar get replenished by random values based on the strength level of the enemy.
+- If you successfully destroy an enemy, your earn points and your health bar get replenished by random values based on the strength level of the enemy.
-If an enemy destroys you, you get respawned at a random location with full bar and some points deducted to gain your full bar and you can continue playing.
+- If an enemy destroys you, you get respawned at a random location with full bar and some points deducted to gain your full bar and you can continue playing.
-In the Game scene, you can pick up gold chest to earn points and inventory items dor attack or defense values In the Game scene, you can view your stats by clicking on the character avatar or view other players stats by clicking on their avatar.
+- In the Game scene, you can pick up gold chest to earn points and inventory items dor attack or defense values
+- In the Game scene, you can view your stats by clicking on the character avatar or view other players stats by clicking on their avatar.
-In the Game scene, you can also chat with other players.
+- In the Game scene, you can also chat with other players.

 ### Game Characters/Features

 #### Players Characters

 The screenshot below is a display and formation of the player-character avatars which you have the ability to choose any.
 Use a player character to seek for enemies in the forest and take up gold chest and inventory items.
-A character has a full health bar of **150 hp*** and possesses a sword for attack.
+<p>A character has a full health bar of **150 hp*** and possesses a sword for attack.
 Damages can be done on a character's life when it fights an enemy or other players.
-Once a player-character is out of life, it gets respawned at a random location with full life.<br><br>
+Once a player-character is out of life, it gets respawned at a random location with full life</p>.<br><br>

 ![screenshot](dist/assets/images/characters.png)